 My wife said she missed the city streets, the buzz defining our town.
 So, on a Saturday in May, we abandoned our usual walk in a park or along the East River.

-Aware that many of our friends are staying close to home, if they go outside at all, I took some photos to share, to bring them some of what’s out there.
+Aware that many of our friends are staying close to home if they go outside at all, I took some photos to share, to bring them some of what was out there.

 We saw a very familiar Midtown Manhattan but in view of the coronavirus crisis, one also very different.

-A favorite French restaurant, La Bonne Soup, on 55th Street, proudly announced a first closing in 47 years.
-But they promised a return… on March 30th.
+A favorite French restaurant, La Bonne Soup, on 55th Street, proudly announced its first closing in 47 years.
+But they promised a return… on March 30th, two months earlier.

 Coronavirus View: Midtown Manhattan, Room for Bicycles